ni/niveristand-custom-device-handbook/docs/express/Wizard.md

 #### Custom Device Express development tools

-Custom Device development using Express framework relies on three components installed as part of Custom Device Development Tools.
+Custom Device development using Express framework relies on three framework specific components installed as part of Custom Device Development Tools.

 LabVIEW add-on installed at `C:\Program Files\NI\LVAddons\nivscustomdeviceexpress\` contains these Express framework specific components.
 Because it is installed under `LVAddons`, its shared libraries and support VIs are available to LabVIEW automatically without being copied into each project.
 It provides the per-target components the Express framework builds on.

 **`Custom Device Interfaces_v1.lvlibp`** — a library of abstract LabVIEW interfaces that define the contract every Express Custom Device must fulfill.
 It is built as a Packed Project Library (PPL) and installed for both the Windows x64 and NI Linux Real-Time (PXI) targets.

 The library exposes three interface classes plus an internal utility class:
 - **Custom Device** — defines the engine lifecycle contract.
 It declares the `Initialize`, `Start`, `Read Data from HW`, `Write Data to HW`, and `Close` methods that you override in your generated `<CustomDeviceName> Engine.lvclass`.